level23/druid-client/README.md

 It also gives you a way to manage dataSources (tables) in druid and import new data from files.

+## Requirements

+This package only requires Guzzle from version 4 or higher.

+It requires PHP version 7.2 or higher.

 ## Installation

 To install this package, you can use composer: